Summary of Significant Accounting Policies (Policies)

 The accompanying consolidated financial statements are unaudited and, in our opinion, contain all normal recurring adjustments necessary for a fair statement of the results for the periods presented.

 Our operations are seasonal and results for interim periods are not necessarily indicative of the results for the entire fiscal year.
-Historically, demand for cruises has been strongest during the Northern Hemisphere’s summer months; however, demand for cruises during the summer months of 2020 has been materially adversely impacted by the COVID-19 pandemic.
+Historically, demand for cruises has been strongest during the Northern Hemisphere’s summer months; however, our cruise voyages were completely suspended during the summer months of 2020 due to the COVID-19 pandemic.
 The interim consolidated financial statements should be read in conjunction with the audited consolidated financial statements for the year ended December 31, 2019, which are included in our most recent Annual Report on Form 10-K filed with the SEC, as updated by our Current Report on Form 8-K filed on July 8, 2020.

 Certain amounts in prior periods have been reclassified to conform to the current period presentation.

 A reconciliation between basic and diluted earnings (loss) per share was as follows (in thousands, except share and per share data):